 It’s one of the basic building blocks of life.
 And it’s one of the all-star antidepressants.
 We all need vitamin B12 to make red blood cells and nerve cell membranes and to regulate the expression of our DNA and multiple other brain and body-based functions.
 It protects the brain and nervous system, regulates rest and mood cycles, and keeps the immune system functioning properly.
 A severe deficiency can lead not only to deep depression, paranoia and delusions, and memory loss, but also incontinence, the loss of taste and smell, and, eventually, physical brain shrinkage and dementia.
 The medical literature is filled with case reports of people with these conditions that a single shot of vitamin B12 cured.
 In fact, one of my favorite game-changing papers was a 2003 case report of a lifelong vegetarian who experienced a month and half of progressively worsening depression.
 Eventually she began to hear voices and feel paranoid.
 The fifty-two-year-old postmenopausal woman ultimately became what’s called catatonic, which meant she was awake and alive but nonresponsive, and largely in an otherwise vegetative state.
 You would automatically assume this was a serious case of severe pathology, right?
 She was treated with electroconvulsive therapy and antipsychotics to no avail.
 And then she was transferred to another hospital, where they happened to test her levels of vitamin B12.
 Guess what: That’s when they discovered she was a tad on the low side, and after receiving a vitamin B12 injection, she fully recovered.
 She was back to her old self quickly—her healthy self from 14 years previously—and needed no more treatment.
 While it may be one of the more extreme cases, it’s emblematic of how a simple but critical deficiency can be at the casual root of psychiatric manifestations and subsequent high-risk interventions.

-Some two-fifths of the population is severely deficient in B12 for a variety of reasons, from poor diet and dysbiosis (a disrupted gut flora) to use of medications like acid-reflux (e.g., Prilosec and Nexium, what are referred to as “proton-pump inhibitors”) and diabetes drugs.
+Some two-fifths of the population are severely deficient in B12 for a variety of reasons, from poor diet and dysbiosis (a disrupted gut flora) to use of medications like acid-reflux (e.g., Prilosec and Nexium, what are referred to as “proton-pump inhibitors”) and diabetes drugs.
 Vegans and vegetarians may have to extra cautious about becoming deficient because the richest source of vitamin B12 is found in animal products such as fish, poultry, meat, and eggs (hence the case of the lifelong vegetarian—it eventually caught up with her).

 It’s standard in my practice to order a simple blood test to determine B12 levels in patients.
 It’s practically a no-brainer for me today, as I know I can meaningfully move the health needle for many patients with this simple intervention.
 (Deficiency is traditionally defined as being below 150 to 200 pg/mL (picogram/milliliter), but you want to be above 600 pg/mL for optimal health.)
 I am especially vigilant about pregnant women, for babies born to a mother deficient in B12 are at serious risk for neurological symptoms such as lethargy, developmental delays, and delayed cognitive and motor development.